 Denied SGLI Claim Fact Sheet

-Servicemembers’ Group Life Insurance (SGLI) is a federal program providing up to $500,000 in coverage for active duty servicemembers, reservists, and certain veterans.
-Managed by the Department of Veterans Affairs (VA) but administered through private insurers, SGLI benefits are paid to the designated beneficiaries upon the servicemember’s death.
+Servicemembers’ Group Life Insurance is a federal life insurance program providing coverage for active duty servicemembers, reservists, and certain National Guard members.
+Coverage typically provides up to $500,000 in benefits and is paid to the beneficiary designated by the servicemember.

 Common denial reasons include: